-43. By way of further example, on May 13, 2020, Nasty Gal's landing page prominently displayed the statement "60% OFF EVERYTHING."
-On the individual product pages of all (or nearly all) Nasty Gal products offered on the site, as well as on the thumbnail displays of each product when presented as a list, Nasty Gal represented each product as being marked down by 60% and included this representation beside the crossed-out fake Reference Price.
+45. By way of further example, on May 13, 2020, Nasty Gal's landing page prominently displayed the statement "60% OFF EVERYTHING."
+On the individual product pages of all (or nearly all) Nasty Gal products offered on the site, as well as on the thumbnail displays of each product when presented as a list, Nasty Gal represented each product as being marked down by 60% and included this representation beside the crossedout fake Reference Price.
 Thus, for a product being offered for \$20.00, Nasty Gal displayed the following:

+E.

-E. The Plaintiffs' Purchase of Falsely Advertised Items from Defendants.
+The Plaintiffs' Purchase of Falsely Advertised Items from Defendants.

-1. Plaintiff Laura Habberfield (New York)
+Plaintiff Laura Habberfield (New York) 1.

-- 44. Plaintiff Laura Habberfield ("Habberfield") fell victim to Defendants' false advertising and deceptive pricing practices.
+Plaintiff Laura Habberfield ("Habberfield") fell victim to Defendants' false 46. advertising and deceptive pricing practices.
 On or about November 20, 2021, Habberfield visited Nasty Gal's U.S. website to shop for clothing.
 Habberfield visited the site from her home in the State of New York.
 Habberfield saw on the website that Nasty Gal was running a "70% Off Everything" sale.
 Habberfield browsed the site and observed that the products offered each had a Reference Price that was crossed out and a sale price that was 70% off the crossed-out Reference Price.
 She found and selected a number of items (consisting of five (5) Satin Ruffle Pajama Shirt and Shorts Sets) and added them to her shopping cart, with each item displayed by Nasty Gal as having a Reference Price and a sale price of 70% off.
-The Reference Price was displayed as a substantially higher price containing a strikethrough. - 45.
-Similarly, on or about January 14, 2022, Habberfield visited Nasty Gal's U.S. website to shop for clothing.
-Habberfield visited the site from her home in the State of New York.
-Habberfield saw on the website that Nasty Gal was running a "70% Off Everything" sale.
-Habberfield browsed the site and observed that the products offered each had a Reference Price that was crossed out and a sale price that was 70% off the crossed-out Reference Price.
-She found and selected a Satin Ruffle Pajama Shirt and Shorts Set and added it to her shopping cart, with the item displayed by Nasty Gal as having a Reference Price and a sale price of 70% off.
-The Reference Price was displayed as a substantially higher price containing a strikethrough. - 46.
-At no point during any of her visits to the Nasty Gal U.S. website did Habberfield see a disclosure or disclaimer explaining that the Reference Price was not intended to be the former price of the product offered on the site, what the Reference Price meant, or how Defendants came up with the Reference Price. - 47.
+The Reference Price was displayed as a substantially higher price containing a strikethrough.

+Similarly, on or about January 14, 2022, Habberfield visited Nasty Gal's U.S. 47.
+14 website to shop for clothing.
+Habberfield visited the site from her home in the State of 15 New York.
+Habberfield saw on the website that Nasty Gal was running a "70% Off 16 Everything" sale.
+Habberfield browsed the site and observed that the products offered each 17 had a Reference Price that was crossed out and a sale price that was 70% off the crossed-18 out Reference Price.
+She found and selected a Satin Ruffle Pajama Shirt and Shorts Set 19 and added it to her shopping cart, with the item displayed by Nasty Gal as having a 20 Reference Price and a sale price of 70% off.
+The Reference Price was displayed as a 21 substantially higher price containing a strikethrough.
+22 former price of the product, meaning the price at which the product had in fact been offered for sale, or previously sold, in the recent past.
+Habberfield thus relied on Nasty Gal's representation that each of the products referenced above was truly on sale and being sold at a substantial markdown or discount, and thereby fell victim to the deception intended by Nasty Gal.
+The items Habberfield ordered were delivered to her in New York.

+48. At no point during any of her visits to the Nasty Gal U.S. website did 23 Habberfield see a disclosure or disclaimer explaining that the Reference Price was not 24 intended to be the former price of the product offered on the site, what the Reference Price meant, or how Defendants came up with the Reference Price.
+26

 Habberfield purchased the products referenced above.
-Before doing so, she relied on the Reference Price advertised on each product she purchased as representing the
+Before doing so, she 49.
+27 relied on the Reference Price advertised on each product she purchased as representing the 28